120 Years of the Forverts From the Perspective of Its First American-Born Editor

 Rukhl Schaechter

-The Yiddish Forward, The Forward Association, USA
+The Yiddish Forward, The Forward Association

 In June 2016, after 18 years of writing for the Forverts, I became its first American-born editor.
 All previous editors had hailed from Eastern Europe.
 This is a significant development, since the Yiddish language and culture has always had an inherently European character.